EAST AFRICA CHILDREN'S PROJECT

 SUSTAINABILITY

 We help people help themselves wherever possible.
 We try to implement projects that are both beneficial and sustainable.
-We fund solar lights to replace deadly Kerosene lamps and help create biogas cooking facilities.
+We fund solar lights to replace harmful Kerosene lamps and help create biogas cooking facilities.
 We raise money for the building of sanitation facilities and rain harvesting systems.
-We help fund water filters to deliver homes with cleaner water.
-We fund sewing projects to enable families to make and mend their own clothes.
+We help fund boreholes, wells, and water filters to deliver homes with cleaner water.
+We fund sewing projects to enable women and families to earn vital income producing school uniforms and to make and mend their own clothes.

 TWIN YOUR SCHOOL